wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/71-minute-bailey-to-holt.md

 ---
+doc_date: '1967-06-09'
+doc_num: 71
+doc_order: 71
+naa_refs:
+- naa_barcode: 3053929
+  naa_control_symbol: 1966/7335 PART 4A
+  naa_series: A1209
+  reference: '[NAA:A1209, 1966/7335 PART4A]'
-title: "71 MINUTE, BAILEY TO HOLT"
+title: MINUTE, BAILEY TO HOLT
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9936
 vol_id: 27
-doc_date: 1967-06-09
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 71 MINUTE, BAILEY TO HOLT

-NAA:A1209, 1966/7335 PART4A

 Canberra, 9 June 1967

  ****

 New Papers

-In this folder are the most recent cables, and a note prepared by Mr Pritchett that Sir Laurence1 has asked me to let you see.
+In this folder are the most recent cables, and a note prepared by Mr Pritchett that Sir Laurence[1](#f1) has asked me to let you see.

 2\.
 The note really takes the form of some jottings on the theme that Asia is a land of promise and will reward expenditure of resources and effort.
 It is seen as giving you some points to expound, particularly to British ears, that do not rely too much on the argument that outlays now are likely to be rewarded by dividends in the future.